gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 };
 ```

-In this example every time, an instance of `FetchEvent` occurs (`cpu_0::nextFetch` and not `CPU::nextFetch`), the simulator will call `processFetch` from the `CPU` instance that owns the event.
+In this example, every time an instance of `FetchEvent` occurs (`cpu_0::nextFetch` and not `CPU::nextFetch`), the simulator will call `processFetch` from the `CPU` instance that owns the event.

 ---
 <!-- _class: code-50-percent -->

 ## EventFunctionWrapper

-In addition to class `Event`, you can find the declaration for `EventFunctionWrapper` in `src/sim/eventq.hh`.
+In addition to class `Event`, you can find the declaration for `EventFunctionWrapper` in [src/sim/eventq.hh](/gem5/src/sim/eventq.hh).
 This class wraps an `event` with a callable object that will be called when `Event::process` is called.
 The following lines from `src/sim/eventq.hh` are useful to look over.

 ```cpp
   public: